 The majority of the Airport's cash and investments are invested in the Spokane County Treasurer's Office administered investment pool for Spokane County government agencies.
-The Spokane County Investment Pool (the Pool) is not SEC registered and there is no credit rating of the Pool.
-Investments in the Pool are in the custody of the Spokane County Treasurer under the policy guidance of the Spokane County Finance Committee.
+The Spokane County Investment Pool (SCIP) is not SEC registered and there is no credit rating of the SCIP.
+Investments in the pool are in the custody of the Spokane County Treasurer under the policy guidance of the Spokane County Finance Committee.
 There are no withdrawal or redemption restrictions placed on the Airport.
+Investments in the Pool principally consist of investments in the Washington State Local Government Investment Pool, US government agency securities, commercial bank certificates of deposit, and Spokane County Bonds.
+The Airport, as a joint venture of the City of Spokane and Spokane County, is limited by City and County state statues as to the types of investments it may invest in.
+For a more detailed list of the types of investments allowed under Washington State law contact the Spokane County Treasurer's Office at www.spokanecounty.org or see RCW 36.29-020.